influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 already have incremental backups being created as part of your standard operating procedures, you should trigger a final incremental backup before proceeding with the upgrade.
 <dt>
-Note that you need to ensure you have sufficient disk space before triggering the backup.
+__NOTE:__ You need to ensure you have sufficient disk space before triggering the backup!
 </dt>
 The following command uses the [version 1.2 backup syntax](https://docs.influxdata.com/enterprise_influxdb/v1.2/guides/backup-and-restore/#syntax) to create an incremental backup of your cluster and it stores that backup in the current directory.